 The PHA can only ask you for reference letters if it is in their written policy.
-Tell anyone writing you a reference letter to write things about you like: you follow lease rules, keep your apartment clean, and get along well with your neighbors.
+Tell anyone writing you a reference letter to write things like this about you: you follow lease rules, keep your apartment clean, and get along well with your neighbors.